 In Portugal, most financial advice is commission-driven and often what you pay is rarely disclosed.

 Commission is not all bad, though.
-As an expat, you would not work for free and you should not expect your financial adviser to do so either.
+As an expat, you would not work for free and should not expect your financial adviser to do so.

 Don’t be fooled into thinking you are not paying for advice.